cesarvr/blog/content/post/rust-performance.md

 ### My Solution

-To solve this I wrote two functions, one that ``process`` an array of strings and fetch a pair each time:
+To solve this I wrote two functions, one that ``process`` takes array of characters, traverse the array a pair at a time and validate that they follow the rules mentioned above:

 #### Rust
 -----